 When I was first diagnosed with PKD in late 1997, just 3 weeks before traveling to China to adopt our older daughter, Laura searched the internet and didn’t come away with much understanding.
 Advances in search engines and creation of The National Registry have changed that, but putting it all together can still be quite elusive.
 So during the past two years we have compiled links to good PKD resources and a blog with stories that I hope will lift your spirits.

 Laura is especially fond of the Cold Spring Harbor link; when Sam, my online advocate, showed it to us, PKD all clicked together for her.
 The blog and our links walk you through medical issues stemming from kidney failure, PKD and transplants, testing and insurance coverage, recuperation, types of transplants, research to lessen rejection rates, etc.

-Please explore my site–I hope it’s helpful for those like me who are searching for a kidney donor, for potential donors, and loved ones who are part of a support network.
+Please explore this site.
+I hope it’s helpful for those like me with kidney disease who are searching for answers or for potential donors, and for loved ones who are part of a support network.

 This website is for informational purposes only and is not a substitute for professional medical advice, diagnosis, and treatment.
 Please consult with a qualified doctor before making any healthcare decisions.
 My hyperlinks to other websites do not constitute my endorsement of the completeness or quality of content on those websites.